Do I need a Construction Stormwater Permit?

 When can I start construction?

-On a typical construction project, you may start construction seven days after you apply online.
+On a typical construction project, you may start construction one business day after you apply online.
 Those who do not have the means to apply online can submit a paper application after contacting the MPCA.
-Construction may start seven days after receipt of the postmark date of a complete paper application.
+Construction may start one day after receipt of the postmark date of a complete paper application.

 If your project will disturb more than 50 acres and water from your site discharges within one mile of a state-designated Special or Impaired Water, the SWPPP for the project will be reviewed by the MPCA engineering staff to determine compliance with permit requirements.
 Generally, this process will be completed within 30 days.
 The online application will ask you to attach the SWPPP along with your application.